Generate Workflows with AI

 • Approve the plan by sending a clear confirmation in chat — e.g., "Looks good", "Go ahead", "Build it", or "Approved".
 Only after this confirmation does the AI start creating the actual app.

-Tip: Review the Approvers, Trigger & Audience, and Error Handling sections carefully — these are the parts that are most expensive to fix later, since they affect routing and visibility.
+Tip: Review the App Type, Approvers, Trigger & Audience, and Error Handling sections carefully — these are the parts that are most expensive to fix later, since the app type is immutable after creation and the rest affect routing and visibility.

 Step 4: AI Generates the App